-The U.S. National Committee (USNC) for the International Cartographic Association (ICA) supported 36 Americans to attend the 26th International Cartographic Conference (ICC) in Dresden, Germany, August 25-30, 2013.
+The U.S. National Committee (USNC) for the International Cartographic Association (ICA) supported 36 Americans to attend the 27th International Cartographic Conference (ICC) in Rio de Janeiro, Brazil, August 23-28, 2015.
 Additional Americans supported by their own organizations or by personal finances also attended.
 The conference drew more than 1,400 participants, including attendees, exhibitors, and press.
 The premier world conference for the presentation of cartographic research, the ICC included technical sessions with over 500 papers presented.
-In addition, there were workshops, poster summaries, short presentations of the work of the various ICA commissions, a daily newsletter, speed presentations for young scholars, and sessions devoted to national mapping organizations.
-The conference also hosted the Barbara Petchenik Children’s Map Competition and a display of more than 500 maps in the International Map Exhibition.
+In addition, there were workshops, poster summaries, short presentations of the work of the various ICA commissions, and sessions devoted to national mapping organizations.
+The conference also hosted the Barbara Petchenik Children’s Map Competition and a display of more than 400 maps, atlases, and digital cartographic products in the International Map Exhibition.

 By coordinating fundraising efforts across the community, CaGIS was able to award $42,000 for travel support for early career and mature scholars.
 Contributions came from the National Science Foundation, CaGIS, Esri, Intergraph, the AAG Cartography Specialty Group, and Digital Globe.
 This is an important part of CaGIS’s responsibility to promote Cartography and GIScience.

-Funding the U.S. national participation in each ICC is a major part of the work of the USNC.
-Professional cartographers and geographic information scientists who are just getting started in the field are especially encouraged to apply for funds since the largest travel awards are reserved for early career scholars.
-The USNC attempts to organize funds to cover most travel expenses for this group.
+Funding the U.S. national participation in each International Cartographic Conference (ICC) of the ICA is a major part of the work of the USNC.
+Cartographers and geographic information scientists who are just getting started in the field are especially encouraged to apply for travel funds since the largest awards are reserved for early career scholars.
 Established scholars receive lesser amounts to augment their other sources of funds.
 Travel awards are competitive and are based on the quality of abstracts for papers and posters accepted by the ICC program committee.